ballyalley-o/nasty_convert/README.md

 # Nasty Convert

-> A Video coverter built with Electron, React, and Redux.
+> A Video coverter built for OSX with Electron, React, and Redux.
 Webpack server is implemented for hot reloading.

+Used to convert a Video format to various formats.

 ## Install